hanzelpeter/dispmanx_vnc/README.md

 compile with ./makeit

-you need to have installed libvncserver-dev
+you need to have installed libvncserver-dev and rbp-userland-dev-osmc

 If you want to use X, modprobe evdev first.
 Use -r for relative mode